golgote/php-tyrant/README.md

+This is a PHP wrapper to communicate with Tokyo Tyrant through sockets.
+The code was written by Bertrand Mansion in 2008.

+Note : I am not using Tyrant in any project at the moment so I haven't followed its development.
+It is possible that this code is not compatible with recent versions.
+Don't hesitate to fork and push.

 # Connection

 Currently, PHP Tyrant supports the two API proposed by Tokyo Tyrant, that is [[RDB]] for hash and b-tree databases, and [[RDBTable]] for Table databases.